 Wellesley is a medium-sized town located in the state of Massachusetts.
 With a population of 29,215 people and six constituent neighborhoods, Wellesley is the 65th largest community in Massachusetts.
-Wellesley has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Wellesley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Wellesley home prices are not only among the most expensive in Massachusetts, but Wellesley real estate also consistently ranks among the most expensive in America.